First Hand, Fun and Learning Experiences for Your Child Call us now!

 Fostering Awareness in Two Year Old’s

-Teachers organize socio-dramatic play activities so children can dress-up and role-play.
-This develops new skills, such as problem-solving, self-care routines and conversation.
-Children are frequently read stories to build listening skills and are often asked to repeat the stories to develop memory recognition.
+Teachers organize socio-dramatic play activities so children can dress up and role-play.
+This develops new skills, such as problem-solving, self-care routines, and conversation.
+Children frequently read stories to build listening skills and are often asked to repeat the stories to develop memory recognition.

 • Language